| |

 I started my sightseeing day at Ankara’s Roman baths.
 Ankara was an important crossroad between East and West in the Roman period, and the Romans did a lot of building in the 3rd century CE, though little of it remains.
 The baths, not far from the oldest part of the city, were among the largest in the Roman Empire.

-On entering and paying a fee of 5 lira less than €1 / $1), I first climbed a few stairs to a large flat field.
+On entering and paying a small admission fee, I first climbed a few stairs to a large flat field.
 Bits of Roman art and architecture line the paths around and across the field.
 It reminded me of places like Greece and Israel, where bits of antiquity are so common that they end up just lying around.
 Often, they are pieces that would take pride of place in a US museum.

 This figure, about a meter tall, is unlike any of the other more sophisticated pieces scattered over the field.
 Perhaps it’s from an earlier period?